Zina Goldrich: Background

 Zina Goldrich was born in New York in 1964, at the age of 13 she moved to Los Angeles with her family.

 Her father was a trumpet player and he used to play with The Mel Lewis/Thad Jones Jazz Orchestra, one of the most important jazz Big Bands in New York and probably in the world, in the Seventies.

 Education

 Zina Goldrich studied privately for most of her life.
 She started studying music at the age of three and piano at five.

-In fifth grade (age 10/11) she started writing songs for her school band.
+In fifth grade (age 10 to 11) she started writing songs for her school band.
 She studied at the Beverly Hills High School, which had a very good Drama department.
 After high school, she studied at the University of California, Los Angeles (UCLA).
 She then studied musical theatre in New York at the "BMI Lehman Engel Musical Theatre Workshop" taught by composers like Maury Yeston.
 Later on, she attended the "Scoring for Motion, Picture and Television" program at the University of Southern California.